-- A knock-on may occur anywhere in the playing area. - 2.
-It is a knock-on when a player, in tackling or attempting to tackle an opponent, makes contact with the ball and the ball goes forward.
-Sanction: Scrum (if the ball goes into touch, the non-offending team may opt instead for a guick-throw or lineout). - A player must not intentionally knock the ball forward with hand or arm.
+- A knock forward may occur anywhere in the playing area Sanction: Scrum (if the ball goes into touch, the non-offending team may opt instead for a guick-throw or lineout). - It is a knock forward when a player, in tackling or attempting to tackle an opponent, makes contact with the ball and the ball goes forward Sanction: Scrum (if the ball goes into touch, the non-offending team may opt instead for a guick-throw or lineout). - A player must not intentionally knock the ball forward with hand or arm.
 Sanction: Penalty. - 4.
-It is not an intentional knock-on if, in the act of trying to catch the ball, the player knocks on provided that there was a reasonable expectation that the player could gain possession. - 5.
-The ball is not knocked-on, and play continues, if: - a.
+It is not an intentional knock forward if, in the act of trying to catch the ball, the player knocks the ball forward provided that there was a reasonable expectation that the player could gain possession. - There is no sanction, and play continues, if: - a.
 A player knocks the ball forward immediately after an opponent has kicked it (charge down). - b.
 A player rips or knocks the ball from an opponent and the ball goes forward from the opponent's hand or arm.